knpuniversity/symfony/knpu/extra-doctrine-collections/collection-delete-orphan-removal.md

 Woohoo!
 That *fourth* `GenusScientist` was just deleted from the database.

-I know this was a bit tricky, but we didn't do a lot of code to get here.
+I know this was a bit tricky, but we didn't write a lot of code to get here.
 There are just two things to remember.

 First, if you're ever modifying the *inverse* side of a relationship in a form, set